eavraam/Fast-Realistic-Rendering/README.md

 - Using a pre-filtered environment map (given, already convoluted)

 Specular Radiance:
-- Using OpenGL's built-in MipMaps to get the different Levels Of Detail (LODs)
+- Using OpenGL's built-in Mipmaps to get the different Levels Of Detail (LODs)
 - Using the Epic Games' pre-computed BRDF integration map
 - (Limitations corrections) HDR Tone Mapping, Gamma Correction